MileHacker Logo

 • Landslides/mudslides are common, check Caltrans.

-• Wildfire risk from late summer through fall.
+• Wildfire risk starting in late summer through fall.

 • California is seismically active, smaller tremors happen.